eduuh/blog/content/en/posts/dotfilesmanagement.md

 description: Efficient way to manage configuration files in a linux system.
 date: 2020-02-12T11:37:37+03:00
 draft: false
-linktitle: ""
+linktitle: ''
-title: "Dotfiles sync with bare repository"
+title: 'Dotfiles sync with bare repository'
-categories: ["comandline","linux"]
+categories: ['Productivity', 'Linux']
-tags: ["productivity","cli","git"]
+tags: ['Cli', 'Git']
 weight: 5

-image : images/dotfiles.png
+image: images/dotfiles.png

 author: eduuh # author name
 authorEmoji: 😎 # emoji for subtitle, summary meta data
-authorImage: "/images/whoami/smile.png" # image path in the static folder
+authorImage: '/images/edd.jpg' # image path in the static folder
-authorImageUrl: "" # your image url.
+authorImageUrl: '' # your image url.
 We use `authorImageUrl` first.
 If not set, we use `authorImage`.
 authorDesc: CommandLine enthusiastic , Javascript and dotnet developer # author description
 ---

 #### A simpler way to manage your dotfiles